 Charlie Brown is shown visiting Lucy, who is at her psychiatric stand, offering her help for a nickel.
 Charlie says, “I need help—tell me a great truth.
 Tell me something about living that will help me.”

 Lucy asks, “Do you ever wake up at night and want a drink of water?”

 Lucy then says, “When you’re getting a drink of water in the dark, always rinse out the glass because there might be a bug in it.
 Five cents, please.”

 Charlie walks away, saying, “Great truths are even more simple than I thought they were.”

-Charlie Brown didn’t find the great truth he was looking for to help him make sense out of the bewildering life he has to live.
+Charlie Brown didn’t find the great truth he was looking for to help him make sense of the bewildering life he had to live.

-In our gospel lesson today, Jesus is talking about a great truth of life.
-In verses 15 and 21, Jesus is talking about if one is a follower of His, that person will keep His commandments.
+In our gospel lesson today, Jesus talks about a great truth of life.
+In verses 15 and 21, Jesus talks about if one is a follower of His, that person will keep His commandments.
 He says in verse 15, “If you love me, keep my commands.”
-And in verse 21 he says, “Whoever has my commands and keeps them is the one who loves me.
+And in verse 21, he says, “Whoever has my commands and keeps them is the one who loves me.
 The one who loves me will be loved by my Father, and I too will love them and show myself to them.”